Do wild trout eat Powerbait Dough?

 Tactics for catching wild trout on Powerbaits

-- Experiment with different colors of Powerbait to see what the trout are most attracted to.
-In general, bright colors like pink and chartreuse tend to work well.
+• Experiment with different colors of Powerbait to see what the trout are most attracted to.
+In general, bright colors like pink and red tend to work well.

-- Generally, it is best to slowly drift the Powerbait downstream and past feeding fish.
-I will not wait for a cruising trout to come to the bait.
+• Generally, it is best to slowly drift the Powerbait downstream and past feeding fish.
+I do not advise waiting for a cruising trout to come to the bait.

-- If fishing in a lake or pond, I suggest casting out over flats or weed beds and use a tiny split shot to get it to gently float towards the bottom.
-Want to maximize the time it spends in the strike zone.
+• If fishing in a lake or pond, I suggest not using powerbait dough.
+Unless the lake is stocked.
+If you must I suggest casting out over flats or weed beds and use a tiny split shot to get it to gently float towards the bottom.
+This maximizes the time it spends in the strike zone.

 What is the best color Powerbait for wild trout?